Human Resource Functions

 - During the recruitment process, potential applicants are more attracted to an organization that has a reputation for offering a healthy and safe environment for its employees.

-- The maintenance of a healthy and safe workplace can be facilitated in the selection process choosing applicants with personality traits that decrease the likelihood of accidents.
+- The maintenance of a healthy and safe workplace can be facilitated in the selection process by choosing applicants with personality traits that decrease the likelihood of accidents.

 Proper maintenance health and safety can be enhanced through performance management function in the following ways;